Estimated reading time: 5 minutes

 - Exclusivity clause – this does not allow either party to engage in similar negotiations with other businesses for the same proposed transaction during a specific time frame.

 Finally, the conclusion should summarize your offer and request that they respond with their decision as soon as possible or by the established deadline that you include in the letter.
 Setting deadlines can help ensure the entire process is completed promptly.

 Consider hiring a business attorney or financial advisor to write your letter of intent.
 They are uniquely trained and qualified to provide you with a letter that follows best practices and protects you from potential legal issues.

-Before you begin the journey of buying a business, merging with another company, or selling your business, you need to do your due diligence and gather as much information as possible.
-Once you are ready to start negotiating a deal, it is crucial to communicate the proposed transaction in a non-legally binding document with the other party.
+Before you begin buying a business, merging with another company, or selling your business, you must do your due diligence and gather as much information as possible.
+Then, once you are ready to start negotiating a deal, it is crucial to communicate the proposed transaction in a non-legally binding document with the other party.
 Doing so shows that you are serious about your intentions and have taken the time to outline everything in detail.
-Having a letter of intent can also increase your proposed transaction’s chance of materializing.
+A letter of intent can also increase your proposed transaction’s chance of materializing.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.